 You may need to search your owner’s manual if you are having trouble finding this switch.
 It can be in different locations depending on the make and model of your vehicle.

-You can tell this is the problem if you have other lighting issues happening before the parking lights get stuck, or at the same time.
-For example, you might notice that lights on your dash are blinking randomly or you also had some problems with the headlights.
+You can tell this is the problem if you have other lighting issues that happened before the parking lights began malfunctioning (or even the same time).
+For example, you might notice that lights on your dash are blinking randomly, or you’ve had some problems with the headlights recently.

 Before you decide that this is the problem, be sure that you check that the parking light switch is in the off position.
-If it is and the brake lights are still stuck on, then crossed circuits could very well be the issue.
+If it is, and the lights remain on, then crossed circuits could very well be the issue.
 This fix will likely require a mechanic.

 3. Something is Disrupting the Auto-Off Feature